gbmhunter/blog/content/electronics/circuit-design/logic-families/index.md

 Hot-plugging can cause latch-up issues.

+ICs are sometimes tested against the EIA/JESD 78A IC latch-up standard and the IC is provided with a _latch-up class_.
+The tests involve:

+* Applying a supply overvoltage condition to the ICs power pins
+* A current injection to the ICs I/O pins

+{{% img src="static-latchup-tests-snippet-stm32f070xx.png" width="500px" caption="A snippet of the STM32F070xx microcontrollers datasheet showing the latch-up tests which were performed on the IC." %}}

 ### AUC

 Advanced ultra-low CMOS (AUC) is a CMOS logic family.
 It is optimised for 1.8V operation and voltage tolerant up to 3.6V.